bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 Native Client currently supports SSE on x86 and NEON on ARM.
 Support for AVX on x86 is under way.

-Portable Native Client should support SIMD vectors in the near future.
+Portable Native Client supports portable SIMD vectors, as detailed in :ref:`Portable SIMD Vectors <portable_simd_vectors>`.

 Can I use Native Client for 3D graphics?
 ----------------------------------------